San Diego Theft Lawyer

 - Mistaken theft where the person consented to you taking the item

 Many clients in the San Diego metro area have benefited from Dod’s skills.
 He can help you as well.
-If you’re facing theft or shoplifting charges in San Diego, do not hesitate to contact Dod Law for help.
+If you’re facing theft charges in San Diego, do not hesitate to contact Dod Law for help.

-If you’ve been charged with theft or shoplifting, it is imperative to act swiftly and not be paralyzed with indecision hoping that the entire thing will go away on its own.
+If you’ve been charged with theft in San Diego, it is imperative to act swiftly and not be paralyzed with indecision hoping that the entire thing will go away on its own.
 Theft charges can lead to fines, incarceration, and a loss of reputation.
 If you face such criminal charges in the San Diego area, you need a skilled, reliable and experienced San Diego criminal defense lawyer who understands that good people can have a lapse in judgment or be in tough situations that lead to bad decisions.

 Dod Law, APC, in Vista and Downtown San Diego is prepared to be your advocate.
 We realize how stressful a theft conviction can be, and we will be steadfast in our efforts to ensure your future and your rights are protected.
 Attorney Dod has a solid track record of success and is respected by his peers in the legal community.
 His experience helping clients has been recognized with various accolades, including The National Trial Lawyers: Top 100 Trial Lawyers and a 10.0 “Superb” Avvo Rating.
-Our law firm provides free consultations, so contact a lawyer in San Diego to discuss your shoplifting or theft case at 619-814-5110 or call us in Vista at 760-814-6025.
+Our law firm provides free consultations, so contact a lawyer in San Diego to discuss your theft case at 619-814-5110 or call us in Vista at 760-814-6025.